 EOS was founded in 1989 in Germany.
-EOS is a pioneer in the development of Direct Metal Laser Sintering (DMLS) systems.
+This company is a pioneer in the development of Direct Metal Laser Sintering (DMLS) systems.
 EOS is the global leader in metal additive manufacturing systems with around 500 metal 3D printers shipped in 2015.

-Renishaw is a engineering company from the United Kingdom, founded in 1973.
+Renishaw is an engineering company from the United Kingdom, founded in 1973.
 In addition to metal 3D printers, Renishaw produces a wide range of industrial metrology and prototyping systems.

-- Trumpf 🇩🇪 is a German family-owned company started in 1923.
+- Trumpf: a German, family-owned company started in 1923.
 It is today among the world’s largest providers of machine tools, including metal additive manufacturing systems.
 The Trumpf metal 3D printers are based on the laser metal fusion and laser metal deposition technologies.

 BINDER JETTING METAL 3D PRINTERS

 ExOne was started in 2005 in the United States.
 The company makes among the largest metal additive manufacturing systems available on the market.
-The ExOne metal 3D printers use the binder jetting technology, an additive manufacturing process in which a liquid binding agent is selectively deposited to join powder particles.
-The layers of material created are then bonded to form an object.
+ExOne metal 3D printers use the binder jetting technology, an additive manufacturing process in which a liquid binding agent is selectively deposited to join powder particles.

 DIRECT ENERGY DEPOSITION METAL 3D PRINTERS

-Optomec is another US manufacturer of additive manufacturing systems for industrial applications, the company was founded in 1997.
-The Optomec metal 3D printers use the LENS technology, which uses a high-power laser to fuse metal powder in order to create a 3D printed metal object.
+Optomec is another US manufacturer of additive manufacturing systems for industrial applications since 1997.
+Their metal 3D printers use LENS technology, where a high-power laser fuses metal powder to create a 3D printed metal object.

 Sciaky is a manufacturer of metal 3D printing systems and industrial welding machines.
-Sciaky was started in 1939 in Chicago, United States.
+This company was started in 1939 in Chicago, United States.
 They developed an innovative additive manufacturing called the Electron Beam Additive Manufacturing (EBAM) process, designed to 3D print large metal parts.

 MATERIAL JETTING METAL 3D PRINTERS